oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Optional Key Binding

 Key Binding is an optional feature.
-When Cryptographic Key Binding is required by the use-case, the SD-JWT MUST contain information about the key material controlled by the Holder.
+When Key Binding is required by the use-case, the SD-JWT MUST contain information about the key material controlled by the Holder.

 Note: How the public key is included in SD-JWT is out of scope of this document.
 It can be passed by value or by reference.